Identifiability of causal effects with non-Gaussianity and auxiliary covariates: Introduction

 \section{Introduction}

 Identifying and estimating the causal effect of a treatment on an outcome is crucial in practice, as it provides insight into the effectiveness of a given intervention.
 However, the existence of unmeasured confounding may be a core issue in observational studies.
-A common assumption of causal inference using observational data is exchangeability or causal sufficiency, which requires that one has measured a sufficiently rich set of covariates~\citep{rosenbaum1983assessing}.
+A common assumption of causal inference using observational data is exchangeability, which requires that one has measured a sufficiently rich set of covariates~\citep{rosenbaum1983assessing}.
 This is often challenged because investigators usually cannot accurately learn the confounding mechanism from the measured covariates in real scenarios.

 Numerous strategies have been proposed for addressing identification issue of causal effects under unmeasured confounding.
-With a valid instrumental variable (IV) that satisfies relevance, independence, and exclusion restriction assumption, the causal effect can be identified for a binary treatment~\citep{wang2018bounded} or a continuous treatment~\citep{kasy2014instrumental}.
-Proxy variables can also be used to identify the causal effect, and certain types of proxy variables, known as negative control variables, are leveraged for mitigating confounding bias in observational studies~\citep{lipsitch2010negative,kuroki2014measurement,miao2018identifying,tchetgen2020introduction}.
+With a valid instrumental variable (IV) that satisfies relevance, independence, and exclusion restriction assumption, the causal effect can be identified for a binary treatment~\citep{angrist1996identification} or a continuous treatment~\citep{kasy2014instrumental} under certain conditions.
+Proxy variables can also be used to identify the causal effect, and certain types of proxy variables, known as negative control variables, are leveraged for mitigating confounding bias in observational studies~\citep{lipsitch2010negative,kuroki2014measurement,miao2018identifying,tchetgen2024introduction}.
+Among them, \citet{miao2018identifying} provides sufficient conditions for nonparametric identification of the causal effect using double negative control variables.
+For an overview of proxy variable based identification strategies, we refer readers to~\citet{tchetgen2024introduction}.